facebookincubator/FBX2glTF/README.md

   but it can be useful e.g. for loaders that don't understand the .glb format.
 - `--flip-u` and `--flip-v`, when enabled, will apply a `x -> (1.0 - x)` function to all `u` or `v` texture coordinates respectively.
-The `u` version is perhaps not commonly used, but flipping `v` is **the default behaviour*.
+The `u` version is perhaps not commonly used, but flipping `v` is **the default behaviour**.
   Your FBX is likely constructed with the assumption that `(0, 0)` is bottom left, whereas glTF has `(0, 0)` as top left.
 To produce spec-compliant glTF, we must flip the texcoords.
 To request unflipped coordinates:
 - `--long-indices` lets you force the use of either 16-bit or 32-bit indices.
   The default option is auto, which make the choice on a per-mesh-size basis.
-- `--compute-mormals` controls when automatic vertex normals should be computed from the mesh.
+- `--compute-normals` controls when automatic vertex normals should be computed from the mesh.
 By default, empty normals (which are forbidden by glTF) are replaced.
 A choice of 'missing' implies 'broken', but additionally creates normals for models that lack them completely.